Battle of Rio Hato Airfield: Preparation

+United States Army 2d and 3d Battalions, 75th Ranger Regiment, departed Lawson Army Airfield, Fort Benning, Georgia, at 18:00 on 19 December 1989.

+By 20:00 the Panamanians suspected an immediate attack from the Americans.
+At 21:58 the Comandancia ordered all units to report by telephone every thirty minutes.
+Two hours later, the Comandancia sent out a message, probably to some of the troop commanders: "They’re coming.
+The ballgame is at 1 AM.
+Report to your units...draw your weapons and prepare to fight."
+Another message went out to the Rio Hato military complex at 23:30: "Draw your weapons and get out on the airfield; start shooting when they come over; block the runways."

+As such the two companies left their barracks and positioned themselves on the airfield in preparation for the coming assault along with blocking the runway with vehicles.
+They were in a "high state of readiness".

+The battle

+Map of the American battle plan.

 At H-hour two F-117A stealth attack aircraft delivered two 2,000-lb. precision bombs in an attempt to stun and confuse the PDF garrison of two heavily armed infantry companies defending the airfield.
 Instead of landing at their targets both bombs set off nearby waking the garrison.
-The PDF 6th and 7th Rifle companies numbered a total of 520 troops, of which the 7th company was known to be a "part of Noriega's best trained and most loyal forces".
+Michael Durant, a helicopter pilot described the opening bombs as “A gigantic flash, followed by a boom … [like] the largest lightning strike you’ve ever seen in your life."
+This was the first time F-117's were used in combat.

 Thirteen C-130 Hercules transport aircraft, having flown nonstop from the United States with troops from the 75th Ranger Regiment, parachuted in the entire 2nd Ranger Battalion (2/75) and one company from the 3rd Ranger Battalion (3/75), with the remainder of 3/75 going to Howard Air Force Base in reserve as a reactionary force.
 The jump was conducted from a dangerously low altitude of 490 feet, as intelligence had stated that the PDF anti-aircraft weaponry could not track accurately below 500 feet.
-Regardless, 11 of the 13 aircraft were hit by 23mm anti-aircraft (AA) fire.
+Regardless, 11 of the 13 aircraft were hit by ground fire including 23mm anti-aircraft (AA) fire from at least one ZU-23-2.
 The combination of a faster than normal air speed of 170 knots and the low altitude contributed to the several dozen that were injured while landing.
 Multiple Rangers were also wounded by ground fire coming through the aircraft, with several more wounded while under canopy also from ground fire.
 At least one Ranger was killed and one paralyzed when their static lines were cut from AA fire.
 Gathering quickly in the darkness, two companies of Rangers fanned out to isolate the airfield, cut the Pan-American Highway running through it, and seize a nearby ammunition dump.